 Sacrificing capital growth for a higher rental yield simply doesn’t provide the foundation for building a property portfolio.
 Capital growth over time gives you equity, whereas collecting an extra $100 per week in rent is never going to make you rich.
 And using that extra $100 to go into further debt on another cashflow positive property just doesn’t make sense to me.
 It’s like robbing Peter to pay Paul and far too risky in my view.
 Much better to learn how to choose a low risk investment property.

 Remember that old Aesop’s Fable called “The Hare & the Tortoise”?
 It’s a fitting analogy for the positive cashflow versus capital growth debate.
 The hare takes the lead first but quickly runs out of steam while the tortoise ends up winning the long race.
-And that’s the sort of property investor who ends up retiring well.
+And that’s the sort of property investment strategy that leads to retiring well.

 *(Happy to share my workings with you if you want to send an email to email@example.com).